 Please note these rates may vary if the Apprentice is 21 years old or over and has completed the first year of their apprenticeship.
 National Minimum Wage (NMW) and National Living Wage (NLW) will apply.

-Once qualified you may earn from around £13 an hour up to £20 an hour.
+Once qualified you may earn from around £13 an hour up to £25 an hour or more.
 Self-employed joiners can earn more than this.

 If you are working indoors there can be wood-dust, although extractor systems usually get rid of most of it.